-- Use the View drop-down menu in the project explorer and choose Select Working Set.
+- In the project explorer, use the View drop-down menu and choose Select Working Set.

 - Click New, and then select C/C++ and click Next.
 If you selected the projects first, they appear already selected in the New Working Set dialog.
 Otherwise, you can pick them one by one.

-In the View menu you can make the working set the top-level element.
+Pro Tip: In the View menu you can also make the working set the top-level element.
 Only selected working sets are visible.
-You can show projects that aren’t in the working set in the Other Projects collection.
+You can see projects that aren’t in the working set in the Other Projects collection.

 How do I set up dependencies between projects?